Should You Hire a Second Wedding Photographer?

 We get asked all the time: Do we really need to have a second photographer at our wedding?
 We understand—finding, booking and paying for one shooter is enough work.
 But before you brush off the idea of multiple photographers as unnecessary, know there are some very valid reasons for having more than one to capture your day.

-We totally agree.
-In most cases, you'll want a second photographer for a lot of practical reasons, and not only the two outlined above (getting ready in two separate locations and a large number of guests).
-There's also the logistics of how to shoot the walk down the aisle.
-Think about it: You'll want your walk and your fiance's reaction to it, your vows and your parents' reactions.
-You get the point -- multiple things happen simultaneously at weddings and they're all worth capturing, from getting ready to the ceremony, cocktail hour and reception.
+Many couples admit that not spending more on photography is one of their biggest wedding day regrets—and we tend to agree.
+In most cases, you'll want a second shooter for a number of practical reasons.
+For one, there's the challenge of how to photograph your ceremony.
+There's something so special about being able to capture multiple emotional moments throughout.
+You'll want your walk down the aisle and your partner's reaction to it, your vows and your parents' reactions.
+You get the point—so much happens simultaneously at weddings and they're all worth remembering, from getting ready to the ceremony, cocktail hour and reception.